stephanieknguyen/stephanieknguyen.github.io/about.md

 permalink: /about/
 ---

-I'm a Seattle native that has been spending the last few years in Philadephia, completing medical school and starting surgical internship this July.
-My next adventure after that is going back home to Seattle to complete my residency in interventional radiology at the University of Washington!
+I'm a Seattle native that has been spending the last few years in Philadephia, completing medical school.
+I'll be starting my career as a surgical intern this July at Lankenau Medical Center.
+My next adventure after that is going back to Seattle to complete my residency in interventional radiology at the University of Washington!

 This blog is a way for me to share some of my thoughts about the process of medical education/training, my experiences as a newly-minted doctor, and the constant struggle of work/life balance.